pubkey/rxdb-quickstart/README.md

 This is a [local first](https://rxdb.info/offline-first.html) todo app that stores data locally with [RxDB](https://rxdb.info/) and replicates it [P2P with WebRTC](https://rxdb.info/replication-p2p.html) to other devices without sending the data throught any central server.

 The whole app is implemented without a framework in about 200 lines of TypeScript code.
-To learn more about how it works, I recommend looking a the [source code](./src//index.ts) and read the [RxDB Quickstart Guide](https://rxdb.info/quickstart.html).
+To learn more about how it works, I recommend looking at the [source code](./src/index.ts) and read the [RxDB Quickstart Guide](https://rxdb.info/quickstart.html).

 ### Try live demo